8 SEO Trends You Should Keep an Eye on and Implement in 2019

 C. Don’t Forget to Add Structured Schema Markup

 Adding schema markup code on your website can give it a significant boost in rankings.

 Site speed is always one of the most important factors for SEO, and with the mobile-first index it is critical.
 So head over to Google’s PageSpeed Insights.
 Enter your website URL and click to “Analyze.”
 The tool will give you results within seconds to help improve your page speed.

 E. Make Your Site Mobile Optimized, Not Just Mobile-Friendly

 Many sites technically work on mobile devices.
 But when it comes to the quality of the websites, there is a huge gap when people actually use them.

-A truly mobile optimized site should resize for multiple screens and resolutions.
+A truly mobile-optimized site should resize for multiple screens and resolutions.
 If you are not sure whether your website is mobile optimized, check this Mobile-Friendly Test tool from Google.
-Enter your URL and hit “Run Test.”
+Enter your URL and hit the “Run Test.”
 The tool lets you know if you are on the right track or not.

 4. AMP (Accelerated Mobile Pages)